-NOTE: If using the optional blower use burn settings 1-3 burn settings the blower shall be off for the first 30 minutes and then be operated in the high position at 30 minutes.
-For high burn setting, blower may continue to be on full after the loading of the fuel.
+NOTE: 1-3 burn settings the fan shall be off for the first 30 minutes and then be operated in the high position.
+High burn setting, fan shall be may continue to be on full after the loading of the fuel.